-LOCATION: In the Potomac River at 42415 Riverwinds Drive, Leonardtown, St. Mary's County, Maryland.
+LOCATION: In San Domingo Creek, at 7952 Church Neck Road, St. Michaels, Talbot County, Maryland.

-WORK: To remove an existing wood groin and to construct two 10-feet wide by 35-foot long stone groins to extend no more than 35 feet channelward of the approximate mean high water shoreline.
-All work will be completed in accordance with the enclosed plan(s).
-If you have any questions concerning this matter, please contact Ms. Laura Coleman of this office at (443) 853-2051 or via email at lamuelle.l.coleman@usace.army.mil.
+WORK: The applicant proposes to stabilize 610 linear feet of partially vegetated shoreline by depositing approximately 385 cubic yards of sloped, clean select sand fill stabilized with Spartina alterniflora and S. patens to extend no more than 30 feet channelward of the approximate mean high water (MHW) shoreline; and to construct a 10-foot by 550-foot stone containment sill, 10-feet wide at the base and 2-feet wide at the top with three 5-foot wide vents, to extend no more than 10 feet to 55 feet channelward of the approximate MHW shoreline.
+If you have any questions concerning this matter, please contact Mrs. Laura Coleman of this office at (443) 853-2051 or via email at lamuelle.l.coleman@usace.army.mil.

-The purpose of the project is to improve shoreline erosion control and to provide additional docking space.
+The purpose of the project is to improve navigable access and to improve shoreline erosion control.